 “Financial abuse is a form of domestic violence which each year costs the economy $15.6 billion, according to the National Council to Reduce Violence against Women and their Children (NCRVWC).”

 So how many men are also subject to financial abuse at the hands of their partners?
 We don’t know as Bianca says nothing whatsoever about *that* side of the equation.
-Bianca’s article is not unusual in this regard, given that most articles on financial abuse ignore financial abuse perpetrated by women.
-Some Australian examples include ‘Gloves off as the abused take control‘ (18 August 2015), ‘He could check everything I bought‘ (6 July 2019), and ‘How financial abuse left one woman $300,000 in debt‘.
-And finally, here’s one from the U.K.
+Bianca’s article is by no means unusual in this regard, given that most articles on financial abuse ignore financial abuse perpetrated by women and/or where men are targeted for abuse.

 I could spend hours hunting for relevant statistics, but what’s the point when feminists are invariably nonplussed when confronted with facts anyway.
 Instead I thought I would take a different tack and recount to you the experiences of a male friend of mine.
 Let’s call him ‘Len’, and let’s call his ex-wife ‘The Lamprey‘ (or TL for short).